NFL alleges fraud in concussion settlement, seeks special investigator

 Former players accused the league of delaying payouts, but the NFL alleges that fraud has caused delay

-After former NFL players accused the league of delaying payment of claims from a $1 billion concussion settlement that involves more than 20,000 former players, the NFL hit back by alleging in a Friday court filing that "widespread fraud" has caused the delays and asking a federal judge to appoint a special investigator, The New York Times reports.
+After former NFL players accused the league of delaying payment of claims from a $1 billion concussion settlement that involves more than 20,000 former players, the NFL hit back by alleging in a Friday court filing that "widespread fraud" has caused the delays and asking a federal judge to appoint a special investigator, the New York Times reports.
 The Wall Street Journal first reported the news.

 The New York Times wrote that the NFL alleges that "more than 400 claims had been denied because of 'unscrupulous doctors and lawyers' who coached players on how to seem more mentally impaired.
 In some cases, retired players falsely claimed to have dementia."